GAS: Generative Avatar Synthesis from a Single Image: Related Work

 \subsection{Diffusion Models for Video Generation}

-Diffusion models have demonstrated exceptional performance in image synthesis over the past few years.
-The research community has since started to extend these models to the more challenging task of video generation \cite{zeng2024dawn}.
-Significant efforts have been made to adapt UNet-based image diffusion models for video generation by incorporating additional temporal modules.
-Several studies \cite{blattmann2023align, guo2023animatediff} have proposed freezing pre-trained image diffusion models and training only the newly added temporal module on video data.
-Stable Video Diffusion \cite{blattmann2023stable} adds temporal layers after each spatial convolution and attention layer, fine-tuning the entire model on large-scale, curated video datasets.
-It has proven to be a strong foundational model, facilitating further advancements in video generation as well as 3D/4D synthesis \cite{voleti2024sv3d, xie2024sv4d}.
-Beyond UNet-based diffusion models, diffusion transformers \cite{peebles2023scalable, yang2024cogvideox, videoworldsimulators2024} have emerged as a robust architecture for video generation, applying full attention to space-time patches of video and image latent codes.
-In this work, we opt to leverage the strong foundational capabilities of Stable Video Diffusion to model both multi-view correspondences and temporally coherent realistic deformations of human subjects.
+Diffusion models have shown impressive results in image synthesis and are now being adapted to the more complex domain of video generation~\cite{zeng2024dawn}.
+A common strategy involves extending UNet-based image diffusion models by adding temporal modules.
+Some approaches~\cite{blattmann2023align, guo2023animatediff} freeze the pre-trained image backbone and train only the temporal components on video data.
+Stable Video Diffusion (SVD)~\cite{blattmann2023stable}, for instance, enhances the UNet architecture by inserting temporal layers after each spatial convolution and attention block, and fine-tunes the full model on large-scale curated video datasets.
+This approach has proven to be a powerful foundation, enabling downstream applications such as video generation and 3D/4D synthesis~\cite{voleti2024sv3d, xie2024sv4d}.
+In parallel, diffusion transformers~\cite{peebles2023scalable, yang2024cogvideox, videoworldsimulators2024} have emerged as an alternative architecture, applying full spatio-temporal attention over latent codes for both images and videos.
+In this work, we build on the strong capabilities of SVD to model multi-view consistency and temporally coherent, realistic deformations of human subjects.